TempoQuill/PokeGoldG1/README.md

 -The NPC-trades boast better nicknames for Pokemon, such as Brent, Capper and Sandy.

 -Brent's Bitter Berry was replaced by a Metal Coat, but he doesn't evolve when you get him.

+If anybody wants to build this hack, feel free.